ErpNetDocs/tech/concepts/multi-language.md

 Automatic transliteration occurs when the system needs to display some a multi-language string in some language, but that specific language translation is not saved in the database.

-For example, suppose one employee works in a branch office in Bulgaria and enters "Иван" as a person first name.
-The database saves only the Bulgarian language version.
-Then another employee in a US branch requests to see the first name of the same person.
+For example, suppose one employee works in a branch office in Russia and enters "Иван" as a person first name.
+The database saves only the Russian language version.
+Then another employee at a UK location requests to see the first name of the same person.
 The system would automatically transliterate the string and display it as "Ivan".

 > [!NOTE]
 > Transliteration works optimally between Latin and Cyrillic.